Foster Home Frequently Asked Questions (FAQs)

-We discourage new fosters from joining the program simply to try out different animals in their homes before adoption.
-Many people who foster simply to look for a pet of their own often do not stay fosters after they adopt and we must ensure all our staff time and training resources are dedicated to those who truly wish to foster- for “fostering’s sake.”
+We discourage new foster families from joining the program simply to try out different animals in their homes before adoption.
+Many people who foster simply to look for a pet of their own often do not stay fosters after they adopt and we must ensure staff time and training resources are dedicated to those who truly wish to be a foster and help our rescues.

 3. What if a friend or family member wants to adopt my foster animal?

-Thank you for helping find homes for your foster animals.
-Please keep in mind however, the animal(s) you are fostering will not be available until their medical work, including spay or neuter surgery, is completed.
-Please refer interested adopters to our HSNEGA Adoption Coordinator 770-532-6617 to start the adoption conversation.
+Great!
+Thank you for helping find homes for your foster animals!
+Please keep in mind however, the animal(s) you are fostering will not be available until their medical work, including spay or neuter surgery, is completed and they return to our facility for Adoption.
+Please refer interested adopters to our Adoption Coordinator by having them call 770-532-6617 ext.
+242 to start the adoption conversation.

 4. Will I need to provide food or other supplies while the animal(s) are in my care?

-The HSNEGA is proud to provide all the necessary supplies and support you will need to care for your foster animal(s) including little things like bowls, bedding, toys, and crates as well as things which could be of bigger expense like food, litter, medication, and all veterinary services.
-On occasion, you may be asked by HSNEGA staff to purchase something small for your animal in case of an emergency.
-You will always be reimbursed in a timely manner for such requests.
+No. All necessary supplies and medical care are provided by HSNEGA.
+We will send your foster home with the food they are currently eating.
+HSNEGA is proud to provide all the necessary supplies and support you will need to care for your foster animal(s) including little things like bowls, bedding, toys, and crates as well as things which could be of bigger expense like food, litter, medication, and all veterinary services.

 5. Is there a time commitment?

 The length of foster assignments varies based upon the needs of the animals.
-You will receive an approximate duration of the fostering period before you commit to any particular animal.
-If you are unable to host the animal(s) for that length of time, you are welcome to decline the foster assignment.
+You will receive an approximate duration before you commit to any particular animal.
+Some of our rescues may only need a week in a foster home, others may need up to 2 months.

 6. Will a foster animal have accidents or cause damage?

-Foster animals, like any other companion animal in your home, may destroy carpeting, drapes, clothing and other valuable items.
+It is possible.
+We do not always know the full history of our rescues.
+Even a house trained rescue may need a refresher in housetraining.
+Foster animals, like any other companion animal in your home, may have accidents or destroy carpeting, drapes, clothing and other valuable items.
 Preparing your home and the area the foster animal(s) will stay in can prevent most accidents, but not all of them.
-The HSNEGA is not responsible for damages done to your home or property by HSNEGA foster animals.
+HSNEGA is not responsible for damages done to your home or property by HSNEGA foster animals.

 7. Do I need to keep foster animals separate from my pets?

+Yes.
 Foster animals are required to be isolated from your own companion animals for at least two weeks.
+Some foster animals will need to be kept separate for the duration of their foster.
 A separate room or enclosed area with no carpet will often work best (like a well-ventilated bathroom or laundry room with heating and air).

-The Humane Society of Northeast Georgia is a private, non-profit animal welfare agency and, as such, we are legally prohibited per Georgia state law from taking strays/found animals directly into our facility.
-Additionally, animals that are moved into a foster home situation are already under the care of the HSNEGA.
+HSNEGA is a private, non-profit animal welfare agency and, as such, we are legally prohibited per Georgia state law from taking strays/found animals directly into our facility.
+Additionally, animals that are moved into a foster home situation are already under the care of HSNEGA.
 Please visit our webpage for SURRENDERING YOUR PET for more information on what to do if you have found an animal.

-Teenagers looking to fulfill community service hours for school are eligible to receive credit for hours spent fostering animals.
-However, due to insurance issues and safety concerns, only individuals who are at least 18 can sign up as a foster parent.
-If you are under 18 and need to complete community service hours, please visit the VOLUNTEER section of our website for other options to complete your community service requirements.
+Teenagers looking to fulfill community service hours for school are eligible to receive credit for hours spent helping with foster animals in their home.
+However, due to insurance issues and safety concerns, only individuals who are at least 18 years old can sign up as a foster.
+If you are under 18 and need to complete community service hours for school, please visit the VOLUNTEER section of our website for other options to complete your community service requirements.